lukas-pointner-gabriel/portfolio/README.md

 **Investigated wet brake and clutch systems from automotive and industrial applications**
   -	Developed test programs for investigating friction, drag loss, NVH, and damage behavior
   -	Conducted experimental tests on wet brake and clutch systems of limited-slip differentials, transfer cases, dual-clutch transmissions, automatic transmissions, and torque-vectoring systems
+  -	Selected, installed, and calibrated instrumentations for data collection and testing such as thermocouples and strain gauges
   -	Developed CFD model for time-efficient determination of oil distribution and drag torque

 **Developed a software tool for fast and accurate drag loss prediction**